Disclaimer: If I owned 'Harry Potter' I'd be posting this from a yacht. All rights to J.K. Rowling.

-"Trust me, Potter, I'm not endorsing any of it," Dominique promised wryly.
+"Trust me, Potter, I'm not a fan either," Dominique promised wryly.

 James leant over and snatched the Cauldron Cake Lysander was about to grab, ignoring his friend's protests.
 A contemplative shade overtook his face as he went on, voice muffled by the chunk of cake he was talking through.
 "I suppose though if they get hitched Teddy will legally become our cousin though, hey – your brother, even better!"